istio/istio.io/content/docs/examples/mesh-expansion/gateways/index.md

 common DNS suffix(e.g., `svc.cluster.local`).
 Kubernetes DNS provides DNS resolution for these services.

-To provide a similar setup to allow services accessible from Vms, you name services in the clusters in the format `<name>.<namespace>.global`.
+To provide a similar setup to allow services accessible from VMs, you name services in the clusters in the format `<name>.<namespace>.global`.
 Istio also ships with a CoreDNS server that will provide DNS resolution for these services.
 In order to utilize this